tutim-io/tutim/README.md

 If you are getting any errors, facing problems, or need a new feature while working on this project -

-[Open an issue](https://github.com/tutim-io/tutim/issues/new/choose) or join our [Discord server](https://discord.tutim.io) and ask for help.
+Join our [Discord server](https://discord.tutim.io) and ask for help, or [Open an issue](https://github.com/tutim-io/tutim/issues/new/choose)

 ### 🔗 Links